Chair Exercises and Limited Mobility Fitness

 - Resistance bands can be attached to furniture, a doorknob, or your chair.
 Use these for pull-downs, shoulder rotations, and arm and leg-extensions.

-To ensure yoga is practiced correctly, it’s best to learn by attending group classes, hiring a private teacher, or at least following video instructions.
+To ensure yoga or Tai Chi is practiced correctly, it’s best to learn by attending group classes, hiring a private teacher, or at least following video instructions (see Resources section below).

 Exercise can play a vital role in reducing weight and managing type 2 diabetes.
 It can stabilize blood sugar levels, increase insulin sensitivity, lower blood pressure, and slow the progression of neuropathy.
 But it can be daunting to start an exercise routine if you’re severely overweight.
-Your size can make it harder to bend or move correctly and, even if you feel comfortable exercising in a gym, you may have difficulty finding suitable equipment.
-Some exercise machines and weight benches may be too small to use comfortably and securely.
-When choosing a gym, make sure it offers equipment that can support larger people.
+Your size can make it harder to bend or move correctly and even if you feel comfortable exercising in a gym you may have difficulty finding suitable equipment.
+When choosing a gym, make sure it offers exercise machines and weight benches that can support larger people.

 - Weight-bearing activities such as walking, dancing, and climbing stairs use your own body weight as resistance.
 Start with just a few minutes a day and gradually increase your workout times.
 Make activities more enjoyable by walking with a dog, dancing with a friend, or climbing stairs to your favorite music.